Home Help for families Information & Advice Family life, work & childcare Work & childcare Paying for childcare

 The gov.uk website allows parents to apply for the government’s childcare offers, as well as providing details of existing government schemes.
 You can also find out more from Childcare Choices.

-In Scotland all three and four year olds are eligible to 16 hours a week free early education.
-Some two year olds are also covered – for example where a parent is in receipt of certain means tested benefits.
+In Scotland, all three and four-year-olds are eligible for 16 hours a week free early education.
+Some two-year-olds are also covered – for example, where a parent is in receipt of certain means tested benefits.
+From August 2021, the entitlement will increase to 30 hours a week (if taken in term time).
+To find out how to claim, visit your local council’s website, which will tell you what is available in your area.
+Visit the Scottish government’s website for more information.

-Northern Ireland has a programme of funded pre-school education aimed at children in the year immediately before they enter primary one.
+Northern Ireland has a programme of free pre-school education aimed at children in the year immediately before they enter primary one.
+You will need to apply for a place for your child.
+Check the admissions criteria for each pre-school education setting you are applying for so you can show how your child meets them.
+Applications close in January.
 You can find more information on how to apply from the NI Direct website.

 If you’ve encountered barriers that have prevented you from accessing free childcare, visit our refused childcare? page.